Aliases for CLK1 Gene

 GeneCards Summary for CLK1 Gene

 CLK1 (CDC Like Kinase 1) is a Protein Coding gene.
-Diseases associated with CLK1 include 3mc syndrome 2.
-Among its related pathways are Legionellosis and mRNA Splicing - Major Pathway.
+Among its related pathways are mRNA Splicing - Major Pathway and Legionellosis.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
 An important paralog of this gene is CLK4.

 UniProtKB/Swiss-Prot for CLK1 Gene

 Dual specificity kinase acting on both serine/threonine and tyrosine-containing substrates.
 Phosphorylates serine- and arginine-rich (SR) proteins of the spliceosomal complex and may be a constituent of a network of regulatory mechanisms that enable SR proteins to control RNA splicing.
 Phosphorylates: SRSF1, SRSF3 and PTPN1.
 Regulates the alternative splicing of tissue factor (F3) pre-mRNA in endothelial cells and adenovirus E1A pre-mRNA.

 CLKs (Cdc2-like kinase) are dual specificity protein kinases which are involved in gene splicing regulation.
 The CLK family has four family members: CLK1/STY, CLK2, CLK3 and CLK4.
 CLKs are useful targets for studying diseases attributed to gene mis-splicing events.